 Air Pollution Affecting Humans

-While Australia’s current air pollution standards are not strong enough to protect human health, the harmful gases can make the people suffer health conditions like stroke, heart disease and asthma if they inhale too much air pollution.
+While Australia’s current air pollution standards are not strong enough to protect human health, the harmful gases can make people suffer health conditions like stroke, heart disease and asthma if they inhale too much air pollution.
 Not only will it harm the people, but the environment will also be more affected.
-Therefore, wastes from the landfills must be adequately managed.
+Therefore, wastes from landfills must be adequately managed.

 Managing waste is one of the challenges that Australia faces right now.
 With the sudden global emergency occurring worldwide, a need to stay at home increases the possibility of dumping too much waste in the curbside.
 From renovations to food and plastic waste, these have implications that urge people to act now and reduce the growing rubbish statistics in Australia in 2022.